Taiwan spurdog

 The Taiwan spurdog (Squalus formosus) is a species of shark in the genus Squalus.
 It was accidentally found in Taiwan's Tashi fish market by William Toby White and a colleague of the CSIRO in Hobart, Australia.
 They named it S. formosus ("Formosa" being a former name for Taiwan).
-It has also be recorded from the coast of Japan, near Kyushu and Shikoku.
+It has also been recorded from the coast of Japan, near Kyushu and Shikoku.

 Sharks now identified as Squalus formosus had earlier been classified as Squalus blainville, a species that is no longer considered to occur in Taiwan.
-Squalus formosus can be morphologically separated from other three Squalus species found in Taiwanese waters (which are S. brevirostris, S. japonicus and S. mitsukurii); it is morphologically more similar to Squalus albifrons from eastern Australia than the other Taiwanese species.
+Squalus formosus can be morphologically separated from the other three Squalus species found in Taiwanese waters (which are S. brevirostris, S. japonicus and S. mitsukurii); it is morphologically more similar to Squalus albifrons from eastern Australia than the other Taiwanese species.
 Similarly, genetic methods identify S. albifrons as the closest relative of S. formosus.

 It is a medium-sized species of Squalus that can reach at least 81 cm TL.